 All students should report to the lobby of St. Mary’s Hall, located on the corner of County Line Road and Spring Mill Road (rt.
 320), to officially sign-in on the first day of class, between 6:45am and 7:45am (classes begin at 8am).
 Please come early to avoid last minute lines.
-If you have an account balance or need to get a room assignment, please come as early as possible.
+If you have an account balance or need to get a room assignment, please arrive as early as possible.

 Visit our directions page for various Music Activities Locations and directions to Villanova.